bergloman/JsGridSearch/README.md

 );
 ~~~~~~~~~~~~~~~~~~~

-Result would look something like this:
+The result would look something like this:

 ~~~~~~~~~~~~~~~~~~~~
 |                 | a=1     | a=2